Chillie15/Chillie15/README.md

-- 👋 Hi, I'm Resky Alamsyah you can call me Real/Chillie
+- 👋 Hi, I'm Resky Alamsyah you can call me Real/Chillie.
-- 👀 I’m interested in UI/UX Design and Web Development
+- 👀 I’m interested in UI/UX Design and Web Development.
-- 🌱 I’m currently learning HTML, CSS, Bootstrap, and Javascript
+- 🌱 I’m currently learning HTML, CSS, Bootstrap, and Javascript.
 - 📫 You can reach me by:
       Twitter: reskialamsyah_
       Instagram: reskialamsyahh